balena-io/docs/pages/hardware/i2c-and-spi.md

 ### Disable HDMI

-before provisioning, mount the `.img`, in the `flash-boot` partition you should see a file named `uEnv.txt_internal` open that up with your favourite text editor and add the following line to the bottome of the file:
+Before provisioning, mount the `.img`, in the `flash-boot` partition you should see a file named `uEnv.txt_internal` open that up with your favourite text editor and add the following line to the bottom of the file:
 ```
 fdtfile=am335x-boneblack-emmc-overlay.dtb
 ```